Myth 3: You need to wait for your postpartum check up appointment to heal your Diastasis Recti

 True

-Specific postnatal core rehab exercises can re-strengthen your core and tighten the gap.
+Specific postnatal core rehab exercises can re-strengthen your core and firm up the gap.
 Closing the ab midline is usually the primary goal of Mothers suffering from diastasis recti, though it’s not always fully possible.
 However, don’t feel disheartened!

 Myth 5: If you have a “mummy pooch” you have Diastasis Recti